1. FORMATION AND ACCEPTANCE

 15.1 Aggregated Data

-Terna owns anonymized and aggregated statistical data derived from the use, operation, and performance of the Solution (“Aggregated Data”), provided such Aggregated Data does not identify Customer, its Authorized Users, or any individual.
+Terna owns Aggregated Data, provided such Aggregated Data does not identify Customer, its Authorized Users or any individual.

 15.2 Permitted Use